CORE-GATECH-GROUP/serpent-tools/docs/examples/Detector.rst

 -----------

 ``serpentTools`` does support reading detector files with hexagonal, cylindrical, and spherical mesh structures.
-However, creating 2D mesh plots with these detectors, and utilizing their mesh structure, is not fully supported. :issue:`169` is currently tracking progress for cylindrical plotting.
+However, creating 2D mesh plots with cylindrical and spherical detectors, and utilizing their mesh structure, is not fully supported.
+:issue:`169` is currently tracking progress for cylindrical plotting.

 Conclusion
 ----------